-- What happens to DDT, DDE, and DDD when they enter the environment?
+- What happens to DDT, DDE, and DDD in the environment?

-- How might I be exposed to DDT, DDE, and DDD?
+- How can I be exposed to DDT, DDE, and DDD?

 - How can DDT, DDE, and DDD affect my health?

-- How likely are DDT, DDE, and DDD to cause cancer?
+- Can DDT, DDE, and DDD cause cancer?